 “Yes,” I said, a smile spreading on my own face.
 “It is.”

-As I’ve written before, I had a summer internship at an organic farm that provides meaningful employment for adults with Autism.
-It was a great experience, and as I have reflected on it, I’ve realized that not only was the farm a good match for its employees but that there’s also something really special that Autism brings to a small farm.
+As I mentioned before in another posting, I had a summer internship at an organic farm that provides meaningful employment for adults with Autism.
+The farm was a perfect match for all its employees.
+As I am reflecting on it, I realize that there’s something really special that Autism brings to a small farm.
 It was a really great experience for me!

 It’s important to note that Autism is a spectrum and doesn’t look the same in any two people.
-There was a huge range of personalities and abilities in the farmers, but that doesn’t mean everyone with Autism would like working on a farm.
-For those that do, it can be magical.
+There was a huge range of personalities and abilities in the farmers.
+Although this doesn’t imply that everyone with Autism should work in a farm, it can be magical for those who do.

-The farmers were some of the hardest workers I’ve ever met.
+The farmers were some of the most complex workers I’ve come across.
 Working outside for eight hours is hard for anyone, but I don’t recall a single complaint from any of the farmers.
-Maybe they didn’t always want to do what they were asked, but they always took their work seriously because they were so proud to work at the farm.
-The friendships between the farmers and supervising staff and the small joys of working with the natural world always kept smiles on their faces.
+They always took their work seriously and were always jovial about working at the farm.
+Their close friendship, even with the supervising staff, and the small joys of working with the natural world always kept smiles on their faces.
 As you would expect, I did my fair share of complaining and sneaking off for breaks with my co-interns.

 The other animals served the same purpose they would on any other farm: meat.
-The staff did take care to protect the farmers from any unnecessary exposure to death, but all of the farmers understood and accepted what happened to the animals.
-For anyone in close contact with farm animals, the reality of meat is hard to come to terms with, and I think the farmers really demonstrated their emotional intelligence by dealing with it so well.
+The staff did all they could to prevent unnecessary death.
+However, the farmers understood and accepted whatever happened to the animals.
+For anyone in close contact with farm animals, the reality of meat is hard to come to terms with.
+However, the farmers demonstrated their emotional intelligence by dealing with it so well.